nelsonxb/green.c/README.md

 using familiar synchronous patterns, and should remain largely compatible with existing synchronous code.

-Green currently only supports Linux on x86_64.
+Green currently only supports Linux on x86_64 and AArch64.
-AArch64 support is probably coming soon, maybe also 32-bit ARM.
-Other OSes may be implemented as I need them
-(Windows support is likely to happen at some point).
+Other platforms may happen in the future.

 Using